botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 # Appendix

->This section contain addtion info to solving the Portswigger labs for example the python automated scripts I copied from @tjc_
+>This section contain addtional info to solving the Portswigger labs and BSCP exam for example the youtube content creators, speed scanning, and python automated scripts I copied from @tjc_.

 ## Solve Labs with Python

 >These python scripts are small set of the code written by [Github: Trevor tjcim](https://github.com/tjcim).